phrayse/VAS-File-Architect/README.md

 3. **Processing:**
    - The tool processes each `.png` image, identifying and cropping non-transparent areas.
-   - It then generates `structure.xml` with WatchZones based on cropped areas and a template `script.asl` containing recognised masks.
+   - It then generates a completed `structure.xml` file with WatchZones based on cropped areas, and a `script.asl` shell from a template.

 4. **Output:**
    - The final output is a `.vas` archive in the target directory, containing cropped masks and the generated `.xml`/`.asl` files.